aaron-grau/curic/nontech-readings/git.md

 SVN is another free, open source software, released under the Apache license.
 SVN improves upon CVS with atomic operations and cheaper branch operations.
 However, compared to other VCSs, it is still slow and doesn't have as many repository management commands.
-It is important to note that SVN uses a server based model rather than peer-to-peer, which may work better for some situations than others.
+It is important to note that SVN is server-based rather than peer-to-peer, which may work better for some situations than others.
 It does not fix the bugs that CVS had with renaming files and directories.

 Currently Used By: LinkedIn, Atmel